 Applications will open in November of each year and will remain open for a period of (1) month.
 Those students who apply within the deadline and meet the requirements will be placed in the lottery.
-Applicants will be placed by a random computer drawing for seat capacity availably.
+Applicants will be selected by random computer drawing for available seats.
 Applicants not selected will be placed on a numbered waitlist.

 Phase II: Open Enrollment

 Applications will reopen a week after the lottery, once the lottery priorities have been assigned.
 Open enrollment will be on a first come, first serve basis after all waiting list priorities have been assigned.
 Phase II applicants must meet all requirements to be accepted into a Magnet Academy.

 Intentional falsification, distortion, or misrepresentation on an application will result in disqualification for acceptance into the Magnet Academies.